kenmcmil/dslabs/handout-files/README.md

 ## Getting Started

-The only dependency for these labs is Java 14.
+To run the framework, you need the following:

+1) A Linux machine, a Mac or Windows machine running WSL2.
+2) Python 3
+3) A Java development kit (JDK 14 or later)
+4) Some command-line utilities: make, wget, gcp and gtar

 Installing `openjdk-14-jdk` on most Linux distros should be sufficient.
+On Mac, you may have to install Python and install the 'python3', 'make', 'coreutils' and 'wget' packages.

 For the primary IDE, we also recommend using IntelliJ (a configuration file is included in each repo), which also has plugin support for Project Lombok (see below).

-In order to run the tests from the terminal, however, you also will need Python 3 and Make.
+In order to run the tests from the terminal, however, you will still need Python 3 and Make.

 ### Command-line Tools On Windows

-We do not recommend using Windows.
-It is possible, however.
-You will need to install `make`, Python 3, and Java 14.
-You can do this on native Windows.
-However, installing a Windows Subsystem for Linux will make installing and running the command-line tools much easier (though it will potentially make running the visual debugger more difficult depending on your version of Windows and WSL; see below).
+We do not recommend using the tools natively on Windows.
+Instead, use Windows Subsystem for Linux, version 2.
+This will make installing and running the command-line tools much easier.

-If you install WSL, you can install `python3`, `java14`, and `make` through `apt-get`.
+If you install WSL2, you can install `python3`, `java14`, and `make` through `apt-get`.
 You will still need to install Java directly on Windows, though, for IntelliJ.
 (This will result in two installations of Java.)

 ### Visual Debugger on Windows

-On native Windows, the visual debugger will work without any additional configuration.
-However, if you are running `run-tests.py` from WSL, you may need to follow additional steps to be able to run GUI applications.
+You may need to follow additional steps to be able to run GUI applications.

 #### WSL 2 on Windows 11
 If you are running WSL 2 on Windows 11 Build 22000 or higher, the new visual